mackyle/topgit/README_DOCS.rst

 	The patches shown in the series in the order they are shown form the basis for the ``tg next`` and ``tg prev`` operations with the first patch shown being considered the first and so on up to the last.

-	Options:
-	  -i		Use TopGit metadata from the index instead of the branch -w		Use TopGit metadata from the working tree instead of the branch

 tg patch
 ~~~~~~~~